Hiking the Pride Rock Trail: The Southeast Ridge of Puʻu ʻŌhulehule on Oʻahu, Hawaiʻi

 Distance: 1.2 miles / 1.9 km

-The Pride Rock Trail on Oʻahu’s east side is a local favorite among those looking for a quieter adventure compared to other, more popular east Oʻahu favorites, like the Crouching Lion Trail or the Lanikai Pillboxes.
+The Pride Rock Trail on the east side of Oʻahu is a beautiful and quiet local ridge hike above Kualoa Ranch, Mokoliʻi (Chinaman’s Hat), and Hakipuʻu Valley—especially among those looking to branch out from other, more popular east Oʻahu adventures, like the Crouching Lion Trail or the Lanikai Pillbox Trail.

-However, this is all without saying that Pride Rock is not a designated or maintained trail, and I say this to say that local hikes, such as Pride Rock, do not need to direct negative attention to the hiking community.
+However, this is all without saying that Pride Rock is not a designated or maintained trail, and I say this to emphasize that local hikes, such as Pride Rock, do not need to direct negative attention toward the hiking community.
 Therefore, please be quiet in the neighborhood, do not leave trash, park legally, and most of all, don’t do anything that would draw negative attention to this local adventure!

 Pride Rock Trailhead Parking